pyatl/Submit-New-Talks/README.md

 1. Talk must be related to Python.
 2. No commercial pitches.
 Tell us about the technical challenges around building the product and not the product itself.
-3. Recruiters are welcome to do talks as long as they technical and/or of value to the community.
+3. Recruiters are welcome to do talks as long as they are technical and/or of value to the community.
 4. The code of conduct and the locale rules applies to talks.
 5. Talks should be in English unless otherwise discussed.